Talybont South student guide

 *Please note that although most of the flats in Talybont are mixed gender, there are FEMALE ONLY flats and LGBTQ+ flats.
 As such, please ask for permission before entering a flat and ensure you are respectful towards all of its residents. *

 From Residences, you will receive your Residence card and your room key (Talybont Court) or card (Talybont South).
 Your Residence card will display your name, halls address, and your catering status.
 From the university, you will receive your Student ID, which will display your name, picture, student number, course, and date of graduation.
 Please make sure you carry all three, your Student ID, Residence card, and room key/card with you at ALL TIMES.

 The Talybont Social Centre is a free-to-use social space in Talybont for students to use.
 It is located near Talybont North, right next to the Gym and Sports Hall.
 It is open 24/7.
 You can go there to study as there are cubicles, tables, and couches that are suitable for individual and group study.
 You can also go there to hang out with your friends as there is a ping pong table with rackets and balls to play with – this is free to use.
 There is also a billiards pool table – you need two £1 coins to play.

 There is a laundry building in the centre of Talybont South and a laundry room next to the reception in Talybont Court.
 Both of these facilities are open 24/7.
-You would need your house key (Taly Court) or card (Taly South) to enter.
-There are both washing machines and dryers, and to use them you have to either download the Circuit application on your phone or buy a laundry card from reception.
+You will need your house key (Taly Court) or card (Taly South) to enter.
+There are both washing machines and tumble dryers, and to use them you have to either download the Circuit application on your phone or buy a laundry card from reception.
 To use the Circuit app, you need to create an account and add funds to your account.
-A single wash costs £2.9 and a single dry costs £1.5.
+A single wash costs £2.90 and a single dry costs £1.50.
 As the demand for laundry facilities is usually high, it is advisable that you check availability on the Cardiff Student app (although note that this may not be completely accurate all the time).